Image size and websites — why decreasing file size is important

-Image optimization contributes to webpage faster load time, contributes to SEO and a better user experience (UX)
+Image optimization — saving images for the web to a smaller file size — contributes to webpage faster load time, contributes to SEO and a better user experience (UX).

 What is image optimization?

-Image optimisation is a process that contributes to faster web content load time.
+Image optimization is a process that contributes to faster web content load time.
 The first part of the process is to decrease the file size of each image using a procedure that maintains image resolution quality.
-Adding an alt tag to optimised image during upload is the next step.
+Adding a meaningful and descriptive alt tag to your optimised image during upload is the next step.
 The process contributes to content SEO.

 Quick load time